 This is a feature you should make use of extensively.
 Additionally, you should have the option to send test emails of your campaigns.
 Take advantage of this as well to make sure nothing slips through the cracks.

 Email marketing offers incredible personalisation options.
 While many digital marketing platforms give you an opportunity to segment demographically and geographically, email marketing allows you to take it a step further.

-Because with the right list building strategies your audience actually opt-in, you can gather the information needed to segment.
+Because with the right list-building strategies your audience actually opt-in, you can gather the information needed to segment.
 This gives you an opportunity to tailor your message to the specific characteristics of your audience for better results.

 Receiving a message they actually want to hear would be a nice change of pace for your audience.
-What with all the noise from all the marketing channels, it’s a nice way to stand out and endear your brand to them.
+What with all the noise from all the other marketing channels, it’s a nice way to stand out and endear your brand to them.

 Your copy should also respect the basic tenants of good communication and writing.
 Ensuring good spelling and grammar is the kind of etiquette that gets your emails more reads.
 Not only does it present your brand professionally, but poorly written copy could actually get you flagged as SPAM.